 a.
-Removal of non-functional pads shall be performed in conformance with the requirements from clause 7.5.1.
+In case of removal of non-functional pads, it shall be performed in conformance with the requirements from clause 7.5.2.

 12.7 Surface finish

 a.
 The surface finish for RF PCBs shall be in conformance with the requirements from clause 7.8.1.